Implications of the first evidence for coherent elastic scattering of reactor neutrinos

 {\bf Quenching factor.} We first reproduce the efficiency-corrected SM spectrum shown in Ref.~\cite{NCC}.
 The number of events with measured energy in the $i^{\rm th}$ bin $[E_M^i, E_M^{i+1}]$ is given by \beq N_i=t\int_{E_M^i}^{E_M^{i+1}}\frac{dR}{d E_M} dE_M\,, \eeq where $t=289.2$~kg$\cdot$day is the exposure time, and the differential event rate $\frac{dR}{dE_M}$ is given by Eq.~(\ref{eq:dRdEM}).
 We assume that the high purity germanium isotope in the detector is $^{72}$Ge.
 We analyze the spectrum of residual counts after the best-fit background is subtracted; see Fig.~5 of Ref.~\cite{NCC}.
-As Fig.~\ref{fig:spectrum} shows, our results are consistent with the SM predictions (with different quenching factors) in Ref.~\cite{NCC}.

 We first study the implications of the measured CE$\nu$NS data for quenching factor models.
 To evaluate the statistical significance of a theoretical model, we define

 where $N^{i}_{{\rm exp}}$ is the measured number of residual counts per bin and $\sigma_i$ is the corresponding uncertainty, $N^{i}_{{\rm th}}$ is the expected number of events per bin calculated using Eq.~(\ref{eq:counts}), and $\sigma_\alpha=5\%$ is the percent uncertainty in the reactor neutrino flux normalization.